amiraligrr/amiraligrr/README.md

 </p>

 ---
-## 🍛 I'm also building [ZP-lang](https://github.com/amiraligrr/ZP-lang-Framework) – a framework to code in your mother tongue.
+## 🍛 I'm also building [ZP-lang](https://github.com/amiraligrr/ZP-lang-Framework) – a framework to code in your native lang.
 ---
 ## 🌐 Connect